Manishearth/manishearth.github.io/source/_posts/2017-01-14-stop-ascribing-meaning-to-unicode-code-points.markdown

 because a "character" isn't a well-defined concept either, but we'll get to that later.

 For example, "e&#x0301;" is two code points (`e` +` ́`), where one of them is a combining accent.
 My name, "मनीष", visually looks like three "characters", but is four code points.
-The "नी" is made up of `न`
+The "नी" is made up of `न` + `ी`.
+My last name contains a "character" made up of three code points (as well as multiple other two-code-point
-+ `ी`.
-My last name contains a "character" made up of three code points (and multiple two-code-point "characters").
+"characters").
 The flag emoji "🇺🇸" is also made of two code points, `🇺` + `🇸`.